-Peppermint OS is another best alternative for Ubuntu or Linux based operating system which is available in both 32 bit and 62 bit.
-It is a very lightweight operating system and hence need less hardware configurations to work on any system.
+Peppermint OS is another best alternative for Ubuntu or Linux-based operating system which is available in both 32 bit and 62 bit.
+It is a very lightweight operating system and hence needs fewer hardware configurations to work on any system.
 Even 512 MB RAM is enough to run this OS.
-It doesn’t come with lots of inbuilt system softwares but definitely one could add numerous softwares as per their requirement.
+It doesn’t come with lots of inbuilt system software but definitely one could add numerous software as per their requirement.

 6. Solus OS

-For the users who are new or proficient in Linux, Solus is one among the various options to move with.
-It is another Linux based operating system which gives a pretty close view of the other Linux based operating systems.
-It comes with Firefox selected as the default browser to handle users internet related queries.
-It has its own package manager and the repository and hence very different from other Linux distributions.
+For the users who are new or proficient in Linux, Solus is one of the various options to move with.
+It is another Linux-based operating system that gives a pretty close view of the other Linux-based operating systems.
+It comes with Firefox selected as the default browser to handle users’ internet-related queries.
+It has its own package manager and repository and is hence very different from other Linux distributions.

 It is comprised of a very decent user interface together with the efficient functioning of the terminal.
-In this OS, the bottom bas show the running application and the apps could be the switch from there which is opposite to that of other Linux distributions.
-It has a notification area that shows all the notification generated by the system and next to notification section, it has the quick application access area as well.
+In this OS, the bottom bas show the running application, and the apps could be the switch from there which is opposite to that of other Linux distributions.
+It has a notification area that shows all the notifications generated by the system and next to the notification section, it has the quick application access area as well.

 7. Parrot Linux

-Parrot Linux is one of the best version of Linux spatially used while working with networks.
+Parrot Linux is one of the best versions of Linux spatially used while working with networks.
 One can easily recognize this operating system by having the look on default terminal text colors as it is comprised of green and read texts.
-The parrot Linux is sort of a command line interface based operating system as a maximum of the things in this OS could be done using the terminal.
+The parrot Linux is sort of a command-line interface-based operating system as a maximum of the things in this OS could be done using the terminal.

-The parrot Linux also has some of the important tools which are used in Kali Linux.
+Parrot Linux also has some of the important tools which are used in Kali Linux.
 In organizations, parrot Linux is very frequently used in SOC operations, especially to exploit the vulnerabilities existing in the network.
 It works pretty the same as Kali Linux.
-The good part is, it comes loaded with lots of useful tools used in ethical hacking so the user will not require to add extra softwares in order to perform penetration testing.
+The good part is, it comes loaded with lots of useful tools used in ethical hacking so the user will not require to add extra software in order to perform penetration testing.

 As its user interface is almost the same as that of Ubuntu, the same way it also matches most of the functionality offered by Ubuntu.
 Due to its lightweight, it is potentially very strong in terms of fast execution.
 Though it is considered a bit better than Ubuntu the fact that it is produced after ubuntu could not be belied.
 It doesn’t need a system with a very high configuration to get installed.
 If you actually want to have a look at it, you can use virtualization to get its exposure.

 There are several alternatives to OS that could be used per our requirement.
-Through Windows is the most used OS due to it’s easy to use interface, some other OS could also be used as its alternative.
-Just to summarize in straight words, if you are very much concerned about the security part than prefer to use either of Linux or MAC OS and if there is a requirement to have non-technical users work in decent platform than go with Windows.
+Through Windows is the most used OS due to its easy-to-use interface, some other OS could also be used as its alternative.
+Just to summarize in straight words, if you are very much concerned about the security part then prefer to use either Linux or MAC OS and if there is a requirement to have non-technical users work in the decent platform then go with Windows.